 This might seem like an obvious first step, but you must have a solid idea in place before you start putting your bundle together.
-For this stage of the process, I highly recommend Anita Breeze’s The Bundle Idea Book.
-The book includes 10 done-for-you bundle ideas that you can put together in endless combinations to make profitable Amazon bundles.
-Right now, the Bundle Idea Book is on sale for $10 off.
-Click here to get the book and save $10.
-If you don’t see the book on sale anymore, try the code FULLTIMEFBA and see if that coupon works.
-The Bundle Idea Book is the newest release from Anita Breeze.
-It’s the follow up book after her very popular, The Book of Bundles.
+For this stage of the process, I recommend The Book of Bundles.
+The book not only shows you how to make profitable bundles, but it also includes 10 done-for-you bundle ideas that you can put together in endless combinations to make profitable Amazon bundles.
+Right now, The Book of Bundles is on sale for $10 off.
+Just use the coupon code FULLTIMEFBA and you’ll save $10 off the book.

 Your theme can also have endless combinations.
 Examples of themes are “birthday party” or “household task.”
 For the purposes of this blog post, we’ll go with the example we started talking about in the previous post, a Teenage Mutant Ninja Turtle birthday party pack.

 In Amazon’s bundle guidelines, they state every bundle should have a main, centerpiece item.
 Every bundle on Amazon must belong to an Amazon category, so you must have a main item that helps determine that category.
 If your main item is a toy, your bundle will be in the Toys category.
 If your main item is a small kitchen appliance, your bundle will be in the Home & Kitchen category.
 Note: Be sure you read up on Amazon’s bundle guidelines before you get started because bundles are not allowed in certain categories.